sagemath/trac_to_gh/Issue 5260.md

 # Issue 5260: document the requirement for a compiler better for f2py/weave/ctypes and error out with a sensible error message when no compiler is present

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5260

 Original creator: mabshoff